Paris-Panthéon-Assas University: Other

-Graduate schools
+Graduate and affiliated schools

-Centre de formation des journalistes de Paris
+Centre de Formation des Journalistes

-The Centre de formation des journalistes de Paris (in English: Paris Journalist Training Center) is the Journalism Graduate school (Grande école) of the university, located in the heart of the 12th arrondissement.
+The Centre de formation des journalistes (in English: CFJ Graduate School of Journalism) is the Journalism Graduate school (Grande école) of the university, located in the heart of the 12th arrondissement.
 The graduate school is a member of the Conférence des Grandes écoles and recognized by the profession of journalists.
 The CFJ has trained a large number of great journalists (Bernard Pivot, David Pujadas, Florence Aubenas, Pierre Lescure ...), and attracts each year nearly a thousand candidates for around fifty places.

-École française d'électronique et d'informatique
+École Française d'Électronique et d'Informatique

 The École française d'électronique et d'informatique (EFREI, in English: French School of Electronics and Computer Science) is the engineering school of Training and Research in Computer Science and Management, located in Villejuif, Greater Paris.

-Institut supérieur d’interprétation et de traduction de Paris
+Institut Supérieur d’Interprétation et de Traduction

 The Institut supérieur d’interprétation et de traduction (ISIT, in English: Higher Institute of Interpretation and Translation) is the Graduate school of Training and Research in Intercultural Management and Communication, located in the Centre Assas campus, in the 6th arrondissement.

 École W

-The École W (in English: W School) is the school that primarily offers a multidisciplinary undergraduate programme in Media, Journalism, Communication, Marketing, Storytelling and Design, founded by the Centre de Formation des Journalistes de Paris in 2016.
-Located in the 12th arrondissement with the CFJ, the school also offers graduate programmes in Design, Marketing and Communication and has prestigious partnerships with EMLyon Business School, EDHEC Business School, Catholic University of Lille and the École de design Nantes Atlantique, Nantes University.
+The W School of Journalism and Communication (in French: École W) is the college that primarily offers a multidisciplinary undergraduate programme in Media, Journalism, Communication, Marketing, Storytelling and Design, founded by the Centre de Formation des Journalistes de Paris in 2016.
+Located in the 12th arrondissement with the CFJ, the college also offers graduate programmes in Design, Marketing and Communication and has prestigious partnerships with EMLyon Business School, EDHEC Business School, Catholic University of Lille and the École de design Nantes Atlantique, Nantes University.